hyosung11/Launch-School/Courses/journal.md

 20:26 I finished "Courses > JS120 Object Oriented Programming with JavaScript > Lesson 2: Functions, Objects, and Prototypes > 4.
 Practice Problems: Object Prototypes".

 21:35 I really need to stop for the night and give my brain a rest.

+## 20220303 목요일

+05:55 Getting ready for my day and my study session with Alex.
+I need to give him some problems and continue to study Function Expressions.

+07:46 Finished Function Expressions before breakfast.
+I'm going to read my chapter of the Programmer's Brain and then continue with Higher Order Functions after breakfast.